markwilde33/CI-project-three/README.md

 [Code Institute](https://codeinstitute.net/)

-The Html Fundamentals module, Css Fundamentals module, Python Fundamentals module,Practical Python module and the Data Centric Development module were used for guidance.
+The Html Fundamentals module, CSS Fundamentals module, Python Fundamentals module,Practical Python module and the Data Centric Development module were used for guidance.